What They Do: Personal financial advisors provide advice to help individuals manage their finances and plan for their

 Salary: The median annual wage for personal financial advisors is $94,170.

-Job Outlook: Employment of personal financial advisors is projected to grow 5 percent over the next ten years, slower than the average for all occupations.
+Job Outlook: Employment of personal financial advisors is projected to grow 15 percent over the next ten years, much faster than the average for all occupations.

 Related Careers: Compare the job duties, education, job growth, and pay of personal financial advisors with similar occupations.

 Following is everything you need to know about a career as a personal financial advisor with lots of details.
 As a first step, take a look at some of the following jobs, which are real jobs with real employers.
 You will be able to see the very real job career requirements for employers who are actively hiring.
 The link will open in a new tab so that you can come back to this page to continue reading about the career:

 Take responsibility for personal development by consistently and proactively improving personal sales ability, technical skills, and industry knowledge.